meilisearch/meilisearch-vue/README.md

 ## Demos

 Each demo in this repository comes with a README.md explaining how to launch and use it.
-More information on them can be found there.
+You can find the demos in the [examples directory](./examples).

 <hr>